resbaz/cookbook/README.md

   * Doctoral and Post-Doctoral students who will spend the next 3-7 years of their life on a single topic, desperatly trying to get beyond the conference poster and into that top tier journal so they might have a chance at becoming a slave for another ten years as an ECR ;-)
   * Postgraduate students.
 Masters students struglling with the decision of carrying on to do a PhD, dreams of grandeur with one in one hundred who will change the world with their ideas!

 As you can see by the above, we do not like to discrimnate on who can call themselves a "researcher" - we value all researcher contributions regardless of age or stage in their carreer.
 Though, we are somewhat biased on one front: our belief that modern research is usually collaborative.
-Sure, there is the exception to the rule, but on the whole we don't think most researchers are still doing this:
+Sure, there is the exception to the rule, but on the whole we do NOT think most researchers are still doing this:

 ![Rodin's 'The Thinker'](http://legionofhonor.famsf.org/files/imagecache/exhibition_preview_large/thinker.jpg)